 What is an independent film example?

 One ambitious example of an independent film is The Blair Witch Project, a cult classic released in 1999.
 The film follows a trio of student filmmakers on a journey to unravel the mysteries of the feared, legendarily evil Blair Witch in Maryland’s Black Hills Forest.
-The filmmakers financed the movie with a reported budget of $200,000-750,000 in a mostly-rural setting and using “no-name” actors – a staple of what is considered an “indie” production – despite its subsequent box office success of nearly $ 250 million.
+The filmmakers financed the movie with a reported budget of $200,000-750,000 in a mostly rural setting and using “no-name” actors – a staple of what is considered an “indie” production – despite its subsequent box office success of nearly $ 250 million.

-Conclusion: What Is Independent Cinema?
+Final Thoughts: What Is An Independent Film?

 With more of these independent filmmaking projects coming to the forefront of popular culture, it’s easy to see why they are a growing and important part of society.